The Ultimate Wallis and Futuna List

 Wallis and Futuna has consistently warm, tropical weather, with average daytime highs around 30°C (86°F) and nighttime lows near 24°C (75°F), so light, breathable clothing is ideal when packing for Wallis and Futuna.

-However, during the slightly cooler and windier months (generally June to September), the trade winds can make evenings feel fresher, especially near the coast.
-If you tend to feel the chill, it’s worth packing a light jacket or an extra layer.
+However, during the slightly cooler and windier months (generally June to September), the tradewinds can make evenings feel fresher, especially near the coast or if you're taking boat rides straight after swimming.
+If you tend to feel the chill, it’s worth packing an extra layer.

 It’s also important to respect local customs when it comes to clothing.
-Wallis and Futuna has a strong Polynesian and Catholic cultural influence, so overly revealing outfits are not appropriate, particularly in villages, churches or official settings.
-For this reason, we’ve included a few modest “cover-up” options in the packing list below.
+Wallis and Futuna has a strong Polynesian and Catholic cultural influence, so overly revealing outfits are not appropriate, especially if you decide to experience a church service (which you definitely should).
+For these reasons, we’ve included a few modest “cover-up” options in the packing list below.

-Learn more about the local customs regarding clothing in Wallisian and Futunan Etiquette: Wallis & Futuna Customs & Traditions LINK#TT053.
+Learn more about the local customs regarding clothing in Wallisian and Futunan Etiquette: Wallis & Futuna Customs & Traditions.

 What Should I Pack for 5 Days, 1 Week, or 2 Weeks in Wallis and Futuna?